 The mechanics of the pistol are similar to the full-size Glock, with slight differences, such as the springs in the takedown lever and the slide stop’s design.
 That is understandable when the pistol is downsized to this degree.

 Firing the Glock G42

 After initial familiarization, I fired the G42.
 I had on hand no less than six types of .380 ACP ammunition.
-Considering the present ammunition shortage, that is a goodly amount.
+Considering the present ammunition shortage, that is a good amount.